anuenuganti/argocd-gitops/readme.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode && echo

 # you can change and delete init password if you want to.
+#The default ArgoCD scheduled sync time with Gitrepo is 3 min, you can edit the argocd config map to change/reduce this value if needed. or use 'refresh'/'sync' options in ui to sync immediately.

 ```